How to build your finance department for growth

 This was the topic of our CFO Connect meetup on June 6th 2018.
-The event was hosted by Sebastien Ledent, a partner at Mazars audit and consulting firm, with invaluable first-hand experience for delving into this topic.
+The event featured Sebastien Ledent, a partner at Mazars audit and consulting firm, with invaluable first-hand experience for delving into this topic.

 In this post, we'll share the highlights of that event, along with Sébastien's top tips for boosting growth at startups and SMEs.

 Sébastien Ledent began his career at 23 as AFD of the association that launched the Solidays festival.
 This started him on the path of accounting and opened the doors to the Mazars agency where he subsequently rose to the position of partner.
 For the past fifteen years, he’s been helping big companies put their finance departments at the service of their evolution and businesses of all sizes frequently consult him for his expertise.

 Scalability - Three approaches, three priorities

 Every startup plans for the big scale up - the period where you move from a tiny operation, to (hopefully) a player in the larger market.
 And even though it's an exciting time, you're virtually guaranteed to run into problems from day one.